Powerlearnproject/se-assignment-day-2-git-and-github-Oluwabukunmi-A-O/README.md

 •	Project Board Example: Organizing work into "To Do," "In Progress," and "Done" columns.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
-What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them
+What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?

 Challenges